oresat/oresat-live-software/server/README.md

 This software is made to run a web server on a Raspberry Pi Zero W displaying the OreSat Live video stream.

-We have two things so far: The Raspberry Pi Zero W access point, and an HTML page that has "Hello World" displayed.
+We have two things so far: The Raspberry Pi Zero W access point, and a JavaScript page that has "Hello World" displayed.
 This is the breakdown.

 ---

-###How to Build an Access Point on a Raspberry Pi Zero W
+### How to Build an Access Point on a Raspberry Pi Zero W

 The following steps will tell you how to build an access point on a Raspberry Pi Zero W. __This is subject to change if the script ends up working.__